PejarRu/telegram-analysis-fork/README.md

 # Telegram Analysis API

 Service that fetches the latest messages from Telegram channels or groups using Telethon, optionally relays them to a webhook, and exposes an HTTP API.
+The root URL (`/`) now renders a tiny HTML documentation page (versioned via `app/version.py`) so you can quickly share usage notes with teammates after deploying.

 The project ships with a Docker image ready for production deployment (e.g. Dokploy + Traefik) and relies on a pre-authorised Telethon session file that is mounted into the container.